Last updated: December 2020

 - your organisation, if you are acting on behalf of an organisation.

 If we refer you to a third party service provider, that service provider may also collect and store your personal information.
 We make no representation or warranties in relation to the privacy practices of any third party service provider and we are not responsible for their collection, use or disclosure of your personal information.
-Third party service providers are responsible for informing you about their own privacy practices.
+Third party service providers you deal with are responsible for informing you about their own privacy practices.